unibas-tilics/tilics/articles/article-110-guess-fast-or-wait.md

 was wrong, you have to turn around.

-A modern CPU does this as well: When its course of action depends on a result it would have to wait for, it tries to guess the result and continues along this path.
+A modern CPU does this as well: When its course of action depends on a result it would have to wait for, it makes an educated guess and continues along this path.
 This is called **speculative execution**.
-If the guess turns out to be correct, the CPU just gained a little speed boost.
-However, if the guess was wrong, the CPU has to undo all the actions it has done in error.
+If the guess was wrong, the CPU has to discard all the actions it has done in error.
+It did not waste any time though, as it would have spent the time waiting instead.
+However, if the guess turns out to be correct, the CPU just gained a little speed boost.
 <!-- END BODY -->